riceissa/issarice.com/wiki/digital-preservation.md

 So it looks like if the root node is HTML, we call `saveFileInternal`.
 But this looks confusing because we're only passing `aDocument.location.href` rather than `aDocument` or `aDocument.documentElement`, which contains the DOM!
+But the test

+    if ( ["text/html", "application/xhtml+xml"].indexOf(contentType) < 0 ) {

+seems to be checking whether the content type is in the list.
+Regular HTML files should have `text/html` as the content type, so it seems that this capture only happens when the content type is not HTML yet the root element is HTML.
+I'm not sure why we would make this a special case.

 # Requirements for good data archiving solutions